 Treasurer Shawn T. Wooden

-Treasurer Wooden is the proud father of two teenage sons.
+He is the proud father of two teenage boys.